-The Clerk gives the bill a number and a name then presents it by name, at the proper time on the calendar or agenda for the day.
+The Clerk gives the bill a number and a name then presents it by name, at the proper

 The presiding officer then refers the bill to the committee best fitted to consider it.

 No bill, other than an appropriation bill, may be introduced in the Senate after the fortieth day of the sixty day session, and in the House after the fiftieth day of the session, unless permission be given and a concurrent resolution adopted by a two-thirds vote of all the members of each House present and voting.